 Who should apply?

-Anyone who is interested in making a difference in the community or at work should apply to LGS.
+Anyone who believe in CNY and is willing to do their part to make a difference should apply to LGS.
 Whether you are new in your career, looking to advance your career, or are trying to figure out what to do in retirement, you will be inspired by the LGS experience.

 How is LGS different than other leadership skills training programs?